-The list of your favorite activities appears when you press START from the watch face, and it provides quick access to the activities you use most frequently.
+The list of your favorite activities appears when you press GPS from the watch face, and it provides quick access to the activities you use most frequently.
+The first time you press GPS to start an activity, the watch prompts you to select your favorite activities.
 You can add or remove favorite activities at any time.